Public Infrastructure Investments for Space Market Development: An application to crewed space stations

 \subsection{Exploring alternative assumptions}

 The baseline analysis demonstrates how shared infrastructure can enable competition under a given set of conditions.
-The framework can also be used to explore how different assumptions affect economic architecture.
-Two economic variables deserve particular attention because they lie largely outside space agency planners' control yet can significantly influence market development prospects: the scale of market demand for space station services, and the return expectations of private investors.
-Market demand reflects the broader commercial ecosystem for space-based research, manufacturing, and other applications---markets that may grow rapidly if early demonstrations prove successful, or remain limited if technical or economic barriers persist.
+The diagram can also be used to explore how different assumptions affect a program's economics.
+Two economic variables deserve particular attention because they lie largely outside space agency planners' control yet can significantly influence market development prospects: the scale of external demand for space station services, and the return expectations of private investors.
+External demand includes the broader commercial ecosystem for space-based research, manufacturing, and other applications---markets that may grow rapidly if early demonstrations prove successful, or remain limited if technical or economic barriers persist.
 Investor return expectations, meanwhile, fluctuate with broader macroeconomic conditions including interest rates, risk appetites, and alternative investment opportunities.
 By examining how the sustainable competition diagram changes under alternative values for these parameters, planners can assess the robustness of different economic architectures and identify conditions under which architectures might succeed.